uchidalab/DynamicDA-with-GatingNetworks/README.md

 # Dynamic Data Augmentation with Gating Networks
-This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks* which is submitted to **ICASSP2022** (under reviewing).
+This is an official PyTorch implementation of the paper *Dynamic Data Augmentation with Gating Networks* which is submitted to **ICPR2022** (under review).

 ## Usage